Learn about our API and how to sync and transform design tokens in your design system.

 Utility parsers help you mutate your token tree before generating final outputs.

-option since they mutate the internal state without producing any actual output.
+Utility parsers do not have the output option since they mutate the internal state without producing any actual output.

 This parser helps you change the case of names or modes over a SDTF graph.